Welcome to the mylifeinconcert.com Podcast and Blog!

 While London was my starting base, I’ll also be looking back on shows in Canadian and U.S. cities where I saw David Bowie, Neil Young, The Clash, Lou Reed, Aretha Franklin, Joni Mitchell, Janelle Monae, Sonic Youth, The Rolling Stones, Patti Smith, PJ Harvey, Ornette Coleman, Laura Nyro, Bootsy Collins (who head-butted me and you can view that at this link), The Jam, Paul McCartney, Buzzcocks, Al Green, and plenty more.

-You can also check out the rest of the mylifeinconcert.com blog for written entries, original ticket scans, and related visual and audio; our YouTube channel (youtube.com/mylifeinconcert) for live clips; my Various Artists Spotify account for playlists corresponding to podcasts and blog entries; and follow us on Facebook and Instagram.
+You can also check out the rest of the mylifeinconcert.com blog for written entries, original ticket scans, and related visual and audio; my YouTube channel (youtube.com/mylifeinconcert) for live clips; my Various Artists Spotify account for playlists corresponding to podcasts and blog entries; and follow mr on Facebook and Instagram.

 Come out and join me at the show!